vaibhavsagar/website/blog/popcount.md

 This is where I first learned about `popcount`!
-The HAMT is a data structure ([pioneered by Phil Bagwell](https://lampwww.epfl.ch/papers/idealhashtrees.pdf)) that can store a very large number of values (usually 32 or 64) in an array at each level of the trie.
-However, allocating memory for a 32 or 64-element array can be incredibly wasteful, especially if it only actually contains a handful of elements.
+The HAMT is a data structure ([pioneered by Phil Bagwell](https://lampwww.epfl.ch/papers/idealhashtrees.pdf)) that can store a very large number of values (usually 32 or 64) in an array at each node of the trie.
+However, allocating memory for a 32 or 64-element array every time can be incredibly wasteful, especially if the array only actually contains a handful of elements.
 The solution is to add a bitmask in which the number of bits that are set corresponds to the number of elements in the array, which allows the array to grow and shrink as required.
 Calculating the index for a given element efficiently can then be done using `popcount`.
 You can learn more about how they work from [this blog post](/blog/2018/07/29/hamts-from-scratch/), where I implement them myself.

 #### Succinct Data Structures